jaobernardi/pyding/README.md

 <p align="center"> You can also make events that can be cancelled, using the <code>cancellable</code> keyword for <code>pyding.call</code></p>

-> ⚠️ - Cancelling and event which cannot be cancelled will raise `pyding.exceptions.UncancellableEvent`
+> ⚠️ - Cancelling an event which cannot be cancelled will raise `pyding.exceptions.UncancellableEvent`

 ```python
 import pyding